henleyb/henleyb/README.md

 #### I'm a professional developer based in Manchester, UK.

 ##### I'm currently looking for a great and collaborative team to write code with.
-If your team has passion for coding and looks to elevate each other as well as the projects they're working on then I'd like to join you?
+If your team has passion for coding and looks to elevate each other as well as the projects they're working on then I'd love to join you.

 ##### I work towards improving as a developer every day and have been learning solo for a number of years on and off and through various languages.
 It's only in the past 3 years that I've really commited to making coding a large part of my life.